IOCoin/DIONS/src/dvm/dvmone/dvmc/docs/DVMC.md

 - [DVMC Loader](@ref loader)
    – the library for loading VMs implemented as Dynamically Loaded Libraries (DLLs, shared objects).
 - [DVMC Helpers](@ref helpers)
-   – a collection of utility functions for easier integration with DVMC.
+   – a collection of utility functions for easier charegration with DVMC.
 - [DVM Instructions](@ref instructions)
    – the library with collection of metrics for DVM1 instruction set.
 - [DVMC VM Tester](@ref vmtester)